sleepjie/Valanar/Valanar Superdocument.md

 Charge - The extermination of abominations, hybrids, and necrophages.
 Arms & Armaments - Threaded Cane

 Not much is known about the Vulture, other than that he was a Human alchemist who settled within the chaotic plane of Khard, where wild and rare plants grow in the most inhospitable of places.
-He was a talented fighter who attempted to create a cure for the curse of the Balverine.
-He also studied vampirism, and wondered what it was about the curse which gave vampires such supernatural strength beyond the realms of death.
-His inquisitions lead to a great deal of research into magical enhancements through alchemical means.
+He was a talented fighter who attempted to create a cure for the curse of the Balverine and his inquisitions lead to a great deal of research into magical enhancements through alchemical means.

 High ranking members of the Vulture School were ousted and eventually outlawed by the other schools for the experimental mutations its masters tried to force upon their students.
 Many of the school’s masters were hunted and killed by other Watchers in the years 524-530SR.
-Before that, the school of the Falcon focused on the extermination of abominations, such as Lycanthropes and Fiends.

-The ruins of Dun Voltur can be found in their original place in Khard, and following its ruin, the surviving students wandered the world, using their often anomalous abilities garnered as a result of the experimentation to replace some of the pieces of their shattered lives.

 ---
 ### The Illuminators